 The California State University Agricultural Research Institute (ARI) is a comprehensive applied agricultural and environmental research program joining the CSU's four colleges of agriculture and the state's agriculture and natural resources industries and allied business communities.

 The ARI fosters the development and evaluation of new and promising technologies that have the potential for improving food safety, environmental stewardship, economic performance, and long-term sustainability of California's agriculture industry.
 ARI projects and programs build upon a successful record of past applied research accomplishments and augment, enhance, and extend the basic research conducted by the nation's land grant universities.

-CSU Council on Ocean Affairs, Science and Technology
+CSU Council on Ocean Affairs, Science and Technology (COAST)

 The CSU Council on Ocean Affairs, Science and Technology (COAST) was established in 2008 to integrate system-wide resources and promote interdisciplinary multi-campus collaborations to advance our knowledge of California's natural coastal and marine resources and the processes that affect them.
 The coastal zone faces a number of economic, sociological, ecological and technological challenges that require innovative solutions.
 COAST is uniquely positioned to provide a statewide coordinated response to these challenges.